All you need to know on why and where to hire a dedicated offshore software development team for your early-stage startup

 Too Many Vendors to Choose From

 The abundance of software development vendors on the offshore market can bring you not only benefits but also confusion.
-It’s hard to choose between thousands of agencies as well as build trust with them.
+It’s hard to choose between thousands of agencies that offer you to hire offshore developers as well as build trust with them.

 The low context culture is: